TosbackCgusBridge-Bot/CGUs-versions/Barnesandnoble/Privacy Policy.md

 **Terms of Use**

-If you choose to visit the Barnes &.
-Noble Websites, your visit and any dispute over privacy is subject to this Privacy Policy and our Terms of Use, including limitation on damages, resolution of disputes, and application of the law of the State of New York.
-Address information for Barnes &.
-Noble can be found at http://www.barnesandnoble.com/help/cds2.asp?PID=8184. .
+Any dispute between you and us regarding the privacy of your personal information is subject to this Privacy Policy and the terms of use or terms of service applicable to our product or service you use, including limitation on damages, resolution of disputes, and application of the law of the State of New York.

+**Contact Information

+**The address for Barnes &.
+Noble is 122 Fifth Avenue, New York, NY 10011.
+The address for NOOK Media is 76 Ninth Avenue, New York, NY 10011. .